Originally posted October 6th, 2017, updated on July 9th, 2019

 b) Test fresh creatives (works best when you have ad fatigue)

 Create completely different ad units with new headlines, top text, image, and link text.
-Run several of these fresh creatives against your baseline best performing ad.
+Run several of these fresh creatives or dynamic variations against your baseline best performing ad.

 Seeing a good boost in performance after updating your creatives?
 Great, make another incremental increase to your budget.